psrc/psrc.github.io/_posts/2021-03-11-data-story-collaboration.md

 We have used this COVID-19 period to grow our skills in using household travel survey data.

-#### **Thank you to Abdi Mohamud, Brian Lee, Christy Lam, Drew Hanson, Grant Gibson, and Mary Richards who shared their brains and time in this effort!**
+#### **Thank you to Abdi Mohamud, Brian Lee, Christy Lam, Drew Hanson, Grant Gibson, Polina Butrina, and Mary Richards who shared their brains and time in this effort!**

 {% include image.html image=page.images.image1 %}